DENISE VAN OUTEN:

-Posted in Ocean Grove lifestyles, Photographic Gallery: Ocean Grove, Photography at The Jersey Shore, Photography Nights in Ocean Grove, tagged Nocturnal Ocean Grove on February 7, 2021| Leave a Comment »
+Posted in Ocean Grove Great Auditorium, Ocean Grove lifestyles, Photographic Gallery: Ocean Grove, Photography at The Jersey Shore, Photography Nights in Ocean Grove, tagged Ocean Grove story on March 25, 2026| Leave a Comment »

-Posted in Blogfinger editorial, Blogfinger opinion, Blogfinger Presents, Ocean Grove controversies, Ocean Grove feature article, Ocean Grove history, Ocean Grove issues, Ocean Grove photographs, Photograph by Paul Goldfinger, Photographic Gallery: Ocean Grove, Photography in America, Photography in New Jersey, Photography Nights in Ocean Grove, Photography: Black and White gallery, Photography: Jersey Shore Gallery, Photography: Nocturnal Ocean Grove, tagged Factions in Ocean Grove on December 10, 2020| 17 Comments »
+Posted in Blogfinger editorial, Blogfinger opinion, Blogfinger Presents, Ocean Grove controversies, Ocean Grove feature article, Ocean Grove history, Ocean Grove issues, Ocean Grove photographs, Photograph by Paul Goldfinger, Photographic Gallery: Ocean Grove, Photography in America, Photography in New Jersey, Photography Nights in Ocean Grove, Photography: Black and White gallery, Photography: Jersey Shore Gallery, Photography: Nocturnal Ocean Grove, tagged Factions in Ocean Grove on August 4, 2025| 17 Comments »

-Blogfinger.
-2020 re-post (The original question posited in the headline is still valid.)
+2021 re-post (The original question posited in the headline is still valid.)

 There are multiple factions in the small town of Ocean Grove (pop 3,700,) and these organized groups are largely isolated from each other.
 Woven into the fabric are homeowners and renters who live here but do not belong to any organizations, thus becoming, by default, a faction of their own.

-The CMA ran the town from 1869 to 1980—-111 years.
 Neptune Township treated OG as a sort of gated community.
 The CMA made the rules and imposed blue laws until the N.J.
-Supreme Court put a stop to that in 1980 when Neptune took over active governance in the Grove (although they were technically the governing body almost since the town’s founding.)
+Supreme Court put a stop to that in 1980 when Neptune took over active governance in the Grove (although the Neptuners were technically the governing body almost since the town’s founding.)
 Since 1980, the CMA has continued its mission and it has largely kept out of the way of Neptune Township.

 But we now see the CMA and the Township working together on the North End Redevelopment Project, but suspicious elements have been revealed, and that project does not seem to be designed primarily with the town’s best interest at heart.
+By 2021, the CMA, OGNED, and the Neptunites seem to be on the verge of going ahead with the NERP.

 As for the Neptune Township governance, you have seen the results of our recent poll which shows that 80% of respondents mistrust the Neptune Township Committee.
 Interestingly, over the years, there were times when the citizens rose up against Neptune control resulting in law suits and even a failed referendum to allow the Grove to become a separate town which it did for one year in 1925.